nv-morpheus/Morpheus/README.md

    $ echo $KAFKA_ADVERTISED_HOST_NAME
    "172.17.0.1"
    ```
-6. Launch kafka with 3 instances
+6. Launch kafka with 3 instances:
    ```bash
    docker-compose up -d --scale kafka=3
    ```
    In practice, 3 instances has been shown to work well.
 Use as many instances as required.
-Keep in mind each instance takes about 1 Gb of memory each.
+Keep in mind each instance takes about 1 Gb of memory.
-7. Create the topic
+7. Create the topic:
    ```bash
    ./start-kafka-shell.sh $KAFKA_ADVERTISED_HOST_NAME
    $KAFKA_HOME/bin/kafka-topics.sh --create --topic=$MY_INPUT_TOPIC_NAME --bootstrap-server `broker-list.sh`
    ```
    Replace `<INPUT_TOPIC_NAME>` with the input name of your choice.
-If you are using `to-kafka` ensure your output topic is also created.
+If you are using `to-kafka`, ensure your output topic is also created.

 8. Generate input messages
    1. In order for Morpheus to read from Kafka, messages need to be published to the cluster.
 For debugging/testing purposes, the following container can be used: